andrew-s-moore/kaggle_home_credit/README.md

 Personally, one of the greatest difficulties to this process was learning the business.
 This competition did not have a stakeholder that we could actively work with.
 Machine learning is only as good as the data that is fed into it.
 While Home Credit provided a plethora of data, it is always a good idea to connect with SMEs within the business to understand the process, how the data is collected (may be built in bias such as employees filling out fields automatically for customers or not providing all the information available), what hunches the SMEs might have, etc. You will not always have this when modeling, but it certainly helps.

 As a group, I can think of two themes that impacted us.
 First, we did not plan the whole structure before starting.
 As the project went along, we continually changed things or went backwards in order to progress forward.
 This was not productive and was a bad use of time.
 If we had done this before starting, we would have saved hours and hours of time.
 Second, there was not someone with executive decision.
 There were last minute decisions made without group input or review that made their way into final submissions and presentations.
-This caused discussion and I th
+This caused in some difficult discussions as some members believed the changes had a negative impact on the submissions.

 ### Takeaways